himanshuo/life-of-learning/articles/OS/chapter_1.md

 *Direct memory access* = method of transporting data from device controller to memory in block chunks in order to quickly transfer data from an IO device to the memory
 *graceful degradation* = ability to continue providing service proportional to the level of surviving hardware
 *fault tolerant* = systems that can suffer a failure of any single component and still continue operation
 *Multiprogramming* = organizing jobs (code and data)  so that the CPU always has one to execute
+*Time sharing / multitasking* = CPU executes multiples jobs by switching among them, but the switches occur so frequently that the user can interact with each program while it is running.
+*Process* = program + execution environment
+*job scheduling* = algorithm used to determine which job to take from disk and load into main memory *CPU scheduling* = algorithm used to determine which job to run from main memory